 Veteran Educational Benefits

-Roosevelt University participates in these Veterans Educational Benefit programs: the G.I.
-Bill, Yellow Ribbon, and the Vocational Rehabilitation Program.
+Roosevelt University participates in the Veterans Educational Benefit programs.
+This includes, but is not limited to the Post 9/11 GI Bill®, Yellow Ribbon, Chapter 1606, Chapter 35, and the Vocational Rehabilitation Program.

 Student loans are an option for many students and families.